coozgan/radius-authentication-splashpage/README.md

 1. Always use secure RADIUS_SECRET values in production
 2. Consider using AWS Secrets Manager for storing the RADIUS_SECRET in ECS
-3. Make sure your security groups allow UDP traffic to your RADIUS server on the appropriate port
+3. Make sure your security groups allow UDP traffic to your RADIUS server on the appropriate port# radius-authentication-splashpage